greatroboticslab/FarmSimulatorBlender/README.md

-# Farming Simulator Blender Files
+# Overview

+The blender is designed to make assests for our farming simulator.
+Overall, the blender is able to make multiple assests including multiple kinds of the fruits, machines, and robots.

+The example of the humanoid is in the below:

 ![screenshot](screenshot.png "Tractor animation example.")

-### .blend files were made with Blender 2.79

 This repository contains the .blend files and exported .fbx and .obj models that are used in our farming simulator.

+### Note that: .blend files were made with Blender 2.79

+# Tutorial

+In the following, I will show you how to do aapple assests making using the blender and once finished, it can be expored to Unity

 ## VGGT Post-Processing and Export